ArmSoM/documentation/docs/main/ArmSoM Product/sige6.md

 mode 5 test done at the 0 time!! time cost 0.339447(s)
 ```
-After executing the above command, you will see that some fb8y5_2112_1568*.bin files have been generated in the current directory.
-We can use 7yuv software to view the raw RAW images, as shown below:
+After executing the above command, you can see that some fb8_y5_2112_1568_*.bin files have been generated in the current directory.
+We can use the 7yuv software to view the RAW images and select the corresponding parameters as shown in the figure below:

 ![armsom-w3-imx415-camera](/img/lm/armsom-sige6-ov13850-camera.png)